apache/spark/docs/index.md

 # Running the Examples and Shell

 Spark comes with several sample programs.
-Python, Scala, Java and R examples are in the `examples/src/main` directory.

-To run Spark interactively in a Python interpreter, use `bin/pyspark`:

-    ./bin/pyspark --master local[2]

-Sample applications are provided in Python.
-For example:

-    ./bin/spark-submit examples/src/main/python/pi.py 10

-To run one of the Scala or Java sample programs, use `bin/run-example <class> [params]` in the top-level Spark directory.
+Scala, Java, Python and R examples are in the `examples/src/main` directory.
+To run one of the Java or Scala sample programs, use `bin/run-example <class> [params]` in the top-level Spark directory.
 (Behind the scenes, this invokes the more general
 [`spark-submit` script](submitting-applications.html) for